fabiospampinato/cash/README.md

 # Cash

-*An absurdly small jQuery alternative for modern browsers (IE10+)*

-Cash is a small library for modern browsers (IE10+) that provides jQuery-style syntax for manipulating the DOM.
+Cash is an absurdly small jQuery alternative for modern browsers (IE10+) that provides jQuery-style syntax for manipulating the DOM.
 Utilizing modern browser features to minimize the codebase, developers can use the familiar chainable methods at a fraction of the file size.
 100% feature parity with jQuery isn't a goal, but cash comes helpfully close, covering most day to day use cases.

 ## Size Comparison